bioinfo-pf-curie/geniac/utils/docs/process.rst

   fastqcOpts = "-q"

-If the tool ``fastqc`` has to be called in sereral processes with different options, then define several variables.
+If the tool ``fastqc`` has to be called in several processes with different options, then define several variables.
 Then, invoke ``fastqc`` in the process as follows:

 ::